-Superb 240 acre valley garden spotted with lakes.
-Alpines, rock garden, bonsai exhibit.
-Best in: April for camelias and magnolias, May for rhododendrons and azaleas.
+Leonardslee is a superb 200 acre valley garden spotted with lakes.
+Alpines, rock garden, and a bonsai exhibit.
+Best in: April for camelias and magnolias, and May for rhododendrons and azaleas.

 Garden: The gardens surrounding a fascinating 15th century half-timbered manor offer a variety of fanciful topiary, a secret garden, terrace garden, and Jubilee Rose Garden.

 "Kew in the Country", this garden is managed by the Royal Botanic Gardens at Kew.
 Highlights include rare trees and flowering shrubs.
 A nature trail winds along a watercourse of ponds and lakes.